Data infrastructure for common challenges: why is it important?

 Background and funding

-This work is part of an innovation programme with funding from Innovate UK, the UK’s innovation agency.
+This work was part of an innovation programme with funding from Innovate UK, the UK’s innovation agency.

 Through our R&D programme, we aim to shape future services and promote productivity and growth with cutting edge expertise.